containers/crun/crun.1.md

 ## `run.oci.systemd.subgroup=SUBGROUP`

-Override the name for the systemd sub cgroup created under the systemd scope, so the final cgroup will be like:
+This configuration option allows you to define a sub-cgroup that will be created under a systemd-managed cgroup for your container.

+When SUBGROUP is specified, the complete cgroup path will follow this
+structure:

 ```
 /sys/fs/cgroup/$PATH/$SUBGROUP
 ```

-When it is set to the empty string, a sub cgroup is not created.
+If `SUBGROUP` is set to `container`, a typical path could be:

-If not specified, it defaults to `container` on cgroup v2, and to `""` on cgroup v1.

-e.g.

 ```
-/sys/fs/cgroup//system.slice/foo-352700.scope/container
+/sys/fs/cgroup/system.slice/foo-352700.scope/container
 ```

+If `SUBGROUP` is set to an empty string, no sub-cgroup will be created.
+By default, this option is not configured, meaning no sub-cgroup is created unless explicitly set.

 ## `run.oci.delegate-cgroup=DELEGATED-CGROUP`